 Recruitment is another important step in the admission process.
 In some cases, all relevant programme information (admission criteria, application process and selection criteria, etc.) is gathered on a joint webpage.
 This can help centralising and unifying admissions information and encourage applications thanks to transparency and consistency in the information provided.
 Using a centralised student application process can help prevent inequalities in admission.
 However, regardless of whether the student application process is centralised or decentralised, it is important that all partners have access to application information.
-Student selection requires the involvement of all partner institutions, and it is essential for all roles and responsibilities in the selection procedure to be clearly defined and assigned.
-Typically, partners conduct a pre-selection process, with the final decision referred to a joint selection committee.
+Student selection requires the involvement of all partner institutions, and it is essential for all roles and responsibilities in the selection process, with the final decision referred to a joint selection committee.